thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

 ##### Thomas:

-- As A color blind Artist, I want to use a colorblind mode in the game,
+- As A color blind Artist, I want to use a colorblind mode in the game
     - Functional Requirement: Turn On Color Blindness Mode
     - Priority: 10
     - Estimation: 1 Hours